patashev/laravel-livestream-nginx/README.md

 # DESCRIPTION
+First of all HUGE APPRECIATION TO https://github.com/bpocallaghan and his Laravel Admin Starter.

 This project aims in video distribution.
 It is based on the idea, that video servers CAN be set at home and by small users.
-  It streams in adaptive bit rate. in HLS and DASH, and records all.(Of course fill free to edit
+  It streams in adaptive bit rate. in HLS and DASH, and records all in MP4.(Of course fill free to edit
 		and modify the configurations as see fit for your needs.)
+It based on Nginx and RTMP with Ffmpeg
+Please keep in mind this is for my personal workflow.
+This is video project for video crud admin portals.
+I try to keep it clean, flexibly and friendly to use.
+This is not a complete project or best practises, just trying to help the community :).
+Please let me know about any issues or if you have any suggestions.

+# Laravel CMS Starter Project

+A Laravel CMS Starter project with AdminLTE theme and core features.
+- Laravel 5.7 (master)

 # The VIDEO PLAYER